"In a time of deceit telling the truth is a revolutionary act."

 Epigraph to Zen and the Art of Motorcyle Maintenance,

-In 2009, I was hired as an assistant professor at Southern Illinois University Carbondale to teach 'New Media' within the Department of Cinema and Photography.
-I created four completely new co-convened courses: CP 440/MCMA 511 (New Media Production), CP 470D / MCMA 543 (Experimental Strategies: Live Art), CP 361 / MCMA 552 (History of New Media), CP 470 / MCMA 543 (Generative Art), as well as two completely new graduate courses: MCMA 512 (Web & Interaction Design), MCMA 516 (Net.Art).
-I have also taught the introduction production course CP102 (Sound and Image) and the graduate studio course MCMA 557 (MFA Studio Arts Practice).
-One of the exciting and challenging aspects of these co-convened courses, is the variety of students who are interested in art and technology, ranging from undergraduates majoring in photography, cinema, radio, television and journalism, to MS students interested in traditional web production to MFA and PhD students wanting to use the network as an artistic medium.
-The history, theory, and technical aspects are the same for all students, but the intent and final output changes depending on the student and their projects.
-This range of students with differing degrees of technical skills has forced me to improve my teaching by breaking the technical challenges down into discreet and simple units that then build in complexity.
+The range of students with differing degrees of technical skills has forced me to improve my teaching by breaking the technical challenges down into discreet and simple units that then build in complexity.
 It has also helped me to better develop the ability to talk to the students about their own interests and projects and connecting them to the larger big picture of change taking place in the world, and in reverse forcing me to break down the global change into discreet parts that relate directly to the local effects within the students lives.

-Another objective in my courses is to show that art and technology are not in opposition, and that often artists and computer scientists have similar approaches and interests.
-For example in CP 361 / MCMA 552 (History of New Media), I try to bring an interdisciplinary approach to the history of art and technology, looking at primary sources that brought about change from both artists and computer scientists.
-The class then considers the resulting economic and social effects of such change.
+Another objective in many of my courses is to show that art and technology are not in opposition, and that often artists and computer scientists have similar approaches and interests.
+I try to bring an interdisciplinary approach to the history of art and technology, looking at primary sources that have brought about change while looking specifically at the resulting economic and social effects of such change.
 I encourage students to consider how images, ideas and technologies can and often do change the world, and that they have a responsibility as did those in the past, to always consider the effects of what they make and do.

 I have long been committed to diversity and recognize the challenges faced by women and other minorities.
 I have consistently worked to give these students a positive and welcoming experience both inside and outside the classroom.
 I make great efforts to include diversity within my classes by consciously including examples of both women and minority artists and scholars in my lectures and presentations.
 Building upon this diversity of content.
 I encourage students to develop curiosity, experimentation, and invention as well as to reinforce that they must always be flexible, adaptable and learning long after they leave their formal educations behind.
 It is imperative that students develop the critical thinking skills necessary for them to become responsible media makers, so they can go out and make the world better.